RomanDietenmeier/lerny-app/notes.md

 - set Terminal Rows and Cols on RESIZE!
 - Light And Dark Theme
 - the Electron Reload is shit!
 Redux Dev Tools kill them selfs because of it
+- find lerny-app dirs (%appdata% equivalents) for mac and linux!!!!

 # Terminal Todo's